mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages, and application messages are always encrypted in MLS.

-MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list is potentially extremely large in MLS.
+MLS avoids needing to send the full list of recipients to the server for dispatching messages because that list could potentially contain thousands of recipients.
 Header metadata in MLS messages typically consists of an opaque `group_id`, a numerical value to determine the epoch of the group (the number of changes that have been made to the group), and whether the message is an application message, a proposal, or a commit.

 Even though some of this metadata information does not consist of secret payloads, in correlation with other data a network observer might be able to